SpongeBob341/Agent_Project/README.md

 -   **Function**: `Agent.plan(question)` in `core.py`
 -   **Prompt**: `PLANNER_PROMPT` in `prompts.py`
--   **Description**: When the `solve` method is called, it first invokes `plan`.
+-   **Description**: When the `solve` method is called, it first invokes `make_plan`.
 This method sends the user's question to the LLM using the `PLANNER_PROMPT`.
 The LLM's task is to analyze the question and return three key pieces of information:
     -   `PROBLEM_TYPE`: A classification of the problem (e.g., `Math`, `Logic`, `Common Sense`).
     -   `PLAN`: A natural language, step-by-step plan to solve the problem.
     -   `STRATEGY_RECOMMENDATION`: A suggestion to either `Use Python` (for calculation-heavy tasks) or `Use Reasoning` (for logic or knowledge-based tasks).